-International standard and American smooth share many technical principles, and many couples compete in both styles.
-In standard, the couple remains in closed dance position throughout each dance.
-In smooth, they dance in open positions (side by side, shadow, etc.) as well as in closed position.
+International Standard and American Smooth share many technical principles, and many couples compete in both styles.
+In Standard, the couple remains in closed dance position throughout each dance.
+In Smooth, they dance in open positions (side by side, shadow, etc.) as well as in closed position.

 In ballroom parlance, the term proficiency level is used to describe the expertise with which a given couple performs—a combination of their training, competition experience, and natural talent.
 Depending on the skill level, dancers will compete in single-dance events (one dance at a time) or multi-dance events (several dances in a row).
-As the skill level increases, so do the number of dances available to the dancers.
+As the skill level increases, so does the number of dances available to the dancers.

 Dance Fest includes a newcomer level, consisting of single-dance events, which provides dancers new to competing with a level in which they can primarily dance with other newcomers.

 In each dance style, couples generally begin at the bronze syllabus level and work their way up through silver and gold.
 Each syllabus level has a list of clearly defined dance steps, or figures.
 Couples competing in a given syllabus are not allowed to perform figures of a higher proficiency level, although couples competing in silver or gold usually include certain bronze figures in their routines.
 There are also certain costume restrictions on syllabus dancers.
 For example, syllabus costumes may not feature shiny fabric, crystals, or decorations.

 Dancers typically graduate from the syllabus levels on to the open levels.
 At the open levels, both costume and figure restrictions are lifted, though dancers do still use syllabus figures along with original, non-syllabus choreography.
 Championship is the most competitive level in ballroom dance.